rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 2. Full credit to Austin for solving the problem.
 A big thank you to him.

 **Thoughts:** I'd like to say a big thank you to Austin L. Howard for helping me solve the oxygen problem.
 I was stuck for quite a few days and starting to feel quite discouraged about the project.
 It feels like I can start making solid progress again.
 Looking forward to writing out the puzzle solution and implimenting the movement commands soon.

+### Day 18: March 2nd, 2022
+##### Writing the First Puzzle

+**Today's Progress:**
+1. Modified question() and countdown_event().
+2. Resolved additional ">" symbol printing upon exit of loop.
+3. Wrote the water puzzle.

+**Thoughts:** Today was successful and productive.
+The first puzzle is almost complete.
+There are a lot of features to add with the input parsing.
+I need to come up with a solid system for using commands with items in the user's inventory.
+However, we're off to a great start.
+Looking forward to making more puzzles like this one.